 The Simple Guide to HSA Contributions

-This, we already know.
-Chances are, if you’re reading this, you’re already a wise and proud owner of an HSA.
-Now you need to know how to best contribute to get the most out of your investment, and what are the current year’s HSA limits.
+This is probably not news to you.
+Chances are, if you’re reading this, you’re already a proud health savings account holder.
+Now you need to know how to best contribute to get the most out of your investment, and what the current year’s HSA contribution limits are.

 Now that you have a basic understanding, let’s dive a bit deeper into what matters most when planning your HSA contributions.
 Everyone has yearly health expenses and a lot of those are pretty unexpected.
 So, the question still remains: how do you decide how much money to put in?
 We can help.